HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

+My name is Sophie Fortz and I am a postdoctoral researcher with expertise in software engineering.
+Currently, I'm deeply involved in quantum programming as part of the VSL-Q project at King's College London.
+In this exciting project, we are dedicated to providing verified simulation of large-scale quantum systems.
+Our focus extends beyond the theoretical to the practical, addressing platform specificities, noise and scalability issues.
+This endeavour represents a collaborative synergy, bringing together experts from diverse fields such as physics, programming languages, and software engineering.
+Working alongside Prof. Mohammad Reza Mousavi, I’ll be channeling my previous expertise towards pioneering testing techniques specifically tailored for quantum programs.
-My name is Sophie Fortz and I am a postdoctoral researcher specializing in software engineering at the University of Namur.
-My research is conducted under the expert guidance of Dr. Gilles Perrouin and Prof. Patrick Heymans.
-Additionally, I hold membership in the PReCISE research center and the Namur Digital Institute.

-My academic trajectory began with an initial year of PhD funded by the FNRS EoS (Excellence of Science) VeriLearn project, before I secured a competitive [FRIA (FNRS) Grant](https://www.frs-fnrs.be/en/financements-resp/chercheur-doctorant).
+Before embarking on this quantum journey, I did a Ph.D. at the University of Namur.
+Under the guidance of Dr. Gilles Perrouin and Prof. Patrick Heymans, I delved into the intricacies of software engineering.
+After being funded by the FNRS EoS (Excellence of Science) VeriLearn project for a year, I secured a competitive [FRIA (FNRS) Grant](https://www.frs-fnrs.be/en/financements-resp/chercheur-doctorant).
+In September 2023, I successfully defended my thesis, entitled [*"LIFTS: Learning Featured Transition Systems"*](poster).

-My doctoral thesis, [*"LIFTS: Learning Featured Transition Systems"*](poster), reflects my passion for exploring topics such as variability-intensive systems, behavioral modeling, model-based software testing, AI4SE and SE4AI.

-Currently, I have returned to the EoS VeriLearn project for a brief postdoctoral appointment before transitioning to a new chapter in my academic journey.
-I am excited to join Professor Mohammad Reza Mousavi's team at King's College, London, where I will be focusing on testing techniques for quantum programs.

-On my spare hours, I like to read and follow [drawing/painting classes](painting).
+On my spare hours, I like to read, [draw and paint](painting).
 I was also an active member of [the Belgian Guide Federation](guides) for years, where I have been successively girl guide, group leader and trainer.